-This is a journey through the heart of India to explore old and new part of Delhi the capital city, the Taj Mahal in Agra exemplifies the art and architecture of the Mughals, the beautiful palaces, and bustling bazaars of Jaipur epitomise the rich culture of Rajputana.
+This is a journey through the heart of India to explore old and new part of Delhi the capital city, the Taj Mahal in Agra exemplifies the art and architecture of the Mughals; the beautiful palaces and bustling bazaars of Jaipur epitomize the rich culture of Rajputana.
 Isn’t it wonderful to find all of this within close proximity of each other?
-Definitely a well preserved haven of history, art, architecture and culture despite the onslaught of modernity and urbanisation in the region.
+A definitely well preserved haven of history, art, architecture and culture despite the onslaught of modernity and urbanization in the region.

 - Departs: london